huhx0015/HXAudioPlayer/README.md

 #### Pause Music:

 ```
-HXMusic.pauseMusic();               // Pauses any song that is playing in the background.
+HXMusic.pause();               // Pauses any song that is playing in the background.
 ```

 #### Resume Music:

 ```
-HXMusic.resumeMusic(this);          // Resumes playback of the last played song at the position where it left off.
+HXMusic.resume(this);          // Resumes playback of the last played song at the position where it left off.
 ```

 #### Stop Music:

 ```
-HXMusic.stopMusic();                // Stops all music playing in the background.
+HXMusic.stop();                // Stops all music playing in the background.
 ```

 #### Song Playing